imisumi/push_swap/README.md

 ## About ##

-This repository contains a solution for the Push Swap project at [42 School](https://42.fr).
-The goal of the project is to write two programs, `push_swap` and `checker`,  that can sort a stack of integers using a limited set of operations.
+Push swap is a C-based algorithm project that involves sorting integer values using two stacks and a set of instructions.
+The goal is to create a program called push_swap that displays the smallest set of instructions, written in Push swap language, needed to sort the integers provided.

 | Operation | Description |
 | ------------ | ------------ |